moranenzo/Tile-Arrangement-Solver/README.md

 <h2>Project Structure</h2>
 <pre>
 PY-Tile-Arrangement-Solver/
-├── src/                         # Contains the main source code │   ├── grid.py                  # Grid class for tile manipulations
-│   ├── solver.py                # Solver class implementing BFS, Improved BFS, and A*
+├── docs/                        # Project documentation
-│   ├── graph.py                 # Graph class for BFS and A*
+│   ├── API.md                   # API documentation of classes and methods
-│   └── main.py                  # Main script to execute the solver and visualize results
+│   └── report.md                # Detailed report on algorithms and complexity analysis
 │
 ├── input/                       # Test input files for different grid configurations │   ├── grid0.in
 │   ├── grid1.in
 │   └── ...                      # Additional test files
+│
+├── src/                         # Contains the main source code │   ├── game.py
+│   ├── graph.py                 # Graph class for BFS and A*
+│   ├── grid.py                  # Grid class for tile manipulations
+│   └── solver.py                # Solver class implementing BFS, Improved BFS, and A*
 │
 ├── tests/                       # Unit tests for each module │   ├── test_A_star.py           # Tests for A*